 There are different ways of measuring the peak’s height.
 In 1954 Indian surveyors headed by a Broton Mr. George Everest used the trigonometry method to measure this peak.
 Afterward, the peak is named Everest from the head of Surveyor, earlier it was known as Peak XV.
 Since then around 10 times many countries' surveyors have measured the height of mt.
 Everest with some controversy of its actual height.
 With the advancement of technology, recent surveyors from Nepal and China have used Global Navigation Satellite Systems (GNSS) to receivers to determine the actual height, thus the task becomes tougher to get the actual Summit of the Everest to get the GNSS data.
 This is the First time Nepal has used its resources and manpower to measure the height of Everest.

 Mount Everest: How to Get there and Scale It?

 The Top of Mt.
-EVEREST is cover by hard rock snow surrounded by a layer of around 4 meters softer snow.
+EVEREST is cover by hard rock snow surrounded by a layer of around 4 meters of softer snow.
 Due to its high from the Sea level, there is only One-third level of oxygen available on the summit.
 Mount Everest is located at a remote isolated range of the Himalayan thus known as the third pole.
-Obviously, it is difficult to get closer and more difficult to climb it even with the great advancement of climbing gear, communication device, and weather forecasting system than the first-ever attempt in 1922 from the Tibetan side.
+Obviously, it is difficult to get closer and more difficult to climb it even with the great advancement of climbing gear, communication devices, and weather forecasting system than the first-ever attempt in 1922 from the Tibetan side.
 One can join the Everest Base Camp Trek to get to Mt Everest or Everest Expedition to reach the Top of Everest at 4848.86 meters/ 29,031 feet.